 We’ll begin by giving you a brief introduction of when you might need to clear your browser cache.
 Then, we’ll show you how to clear the browser cache on most major browsers.
 If you want to quickly skip to the “how,” you can click one of the links below.
 Otherwise, we’ll start at the beginning.

 Why Do You Need to Clear Your Browser Cache?

 For example, you might make a change to your site… but you’re unable to see that change because your browser is still serving up the cached version of that resource.
-Or, the cache might have become corrupted and is actually interfering with the proper functioning of a web page.
+Or, the cache might have become corrupted and interfered with a web page’s proper functioning.

-For those reasons, a good first step whenever you encounter an issue on your own site (or someone else’s site) is to clear your browser cache.
-It won’t always fix the issue – but it is an important first diagnostic step to rule out before you assume that a more complicated issue is causing problems.
+For those reasons, a good first step whenever you encounter an issue on your site (or someone else’s site) is to clear your browser cache.
+It won’t always fix the issue, but it is an essential first diagnostic step to rule out before assuming that a more complicated issue is causing problems.

-You’d be surprised how often what you think is a “huge” website bug is actually just a caching issue that goes away as soon as you clear your browser cache.
+When using local web development solutions such as MAMP, you can encounter the “This Site Can’t Provide a Secure Connection” error without clearing the cache.
+You’d be surprised how often what you think is a “huge” website bug is just a caching issue that goes away as soon as you clear your browser cache.

-Before you go straight to clearing your entire browser cache, one trick you can try is something called a “force refresh”.
-Normally, when you refresh a page, your browser still serves up the cached version of the page, rather than downloading all of the assets again.
-But you can actually bypass the cache and force a complete refresh by using some simple hotkeys:
+Before you go straight to clearing your entire browser cache, one trick you can try is something called a “force refresh.”
+Typically, when you refresh a page, your browser still serves up the cached version of the page rather than downloading all of the assets again.
+But you can bypass the cache and force a complete refresh by using some simple hotkeys: